Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Discussion, Challenges, and Conclusion

+In this work, we focused our investigation on short prompt descriptions to ensure that the models are generally able to reflect the described concepts in the generated images.
+We note that with increasing prompt complexity, the biasing effects of non-Latin characters can decrease and might not be perceivable anymore.
+However, the insertion of multiple non-Latin characters can still partially increase the biasing effects.
+Also, the induced biases could be suppressed by strong, explicitly stated concepts, such as names of celebrities or attributes like hair color that interfere with certain cultural backgrounds.
+We show some examples of these interdependent effects in \cref{appx:num_homoglyphs}.

-It remains to be empirically investigated whether other text-conditional image generation models, such as Google's Parti and Imagen, exhibit similar biases for non-Latin characters.
-Unfortunately, these models were not publicly available at the time of this writing.
-We, therefore, leave the investigation of a broader range of models to future work.
-However, we assume that these models exhibit similar behavior, as they were all trained to capture image semantics from textual descriptions found on the Internet, which likely almost always contain non-Latin characters.
-Another limitation of our work is the lack of access to the training data from DALL-E~2 to identify possible patterns that might lead to the current cultural biases for homoglyph replacements.
+Whereas we examined DALL-E~2 and Stable Diffusion as well-known representatives of text-to-image generation models, it remains to be empirically investigated whether other text-conditional image generation models, such as Google's Parti~\citep{parti} and Imagen~\citep{imagen}, or Meta's Make-A-Scene~\citep{gafni2022scene}, exhibit similar behavior for non-Latin characters.
+Unfortunately, these models were not publicly available at the time of writing.
+We, therefore, leave the investigation of a wider variety of models to future research.
+However, the fact that these models were all trained to extract image semantics from large collections of written descriptions obtained on the internet, which almost certainly always contain non-Latin letters if not rigorously filtered, suggests that they tend to behave similarly.